semaphoreci/docs/conditions-reference_5cece6cc2c7d3a32d2a4dac4.md

 equivalent to the result of `git diff <sha 1>^ <sha N>` command where `sha 1` is the first commit of the push and the `sha N` is the last.

-- On `other branches` the examined commit range is wider and all the commits between the head of the current branch and the common ancestor for that branch and the master branch are taken into account.
+- On `other (non-master)` branches the examined commit range is wider and all the commits between the head of the current branch and the common ancestor for that branch and the master branch are taken into account.
 The changes collected from this range are equivalent to the result of `git diff master...<current branch>` command and are later compared to the paths passed as parameters.